Polymer/tattoo/README.md

 ## GitHub token

  1. Generate a GitHub token here:  https://github.com/settings/tokens
- 2. Make it available to tattoo:
-    - Put the token in a file called `github-token`
+ 2. Put the token in a file called `github-token` in your working dir
-    - Pass it to tattoo every time with `--github-token` CLI option.
-    - Put it in your `tattoo_config.json` file with key `"github-token"`

 ### Usage